-When it comes to staying healthy, people rely on many modern technologies.
+When it comes to staying healthy, people rely on many modern advances – whether it’s tech or bio related.
 Ancient civilizations didn’t have access to these things, which include everything from smartphone apps to expensive gym equipment, but they found ways to stay healthy.
 Here are seven health tips we can take from ancient civilizations and apply to our everyday lives.

 Per Sun Simiao, who was a physician during the Tang Dynasty, the body can be afflicted with diseases when blood doesn’t circulate properly.
 He was certainly onto something with this observation; modern medicine suggests that stretching causes the ribs to move upward, which allows for deeper breathing.
 Thus, muscles contract and send blood moving back to the heart, resulting in better circulation.
 This is one of the best health tips known to man, and it’s been in practice for thousands of years.

 There is also some evidence to suggest that stretching can help the blood vessels throughout your body move nutrient-rich blood to your brain.
 This can assist in relieving fatigue, which keeps you in better spirits.
 As you stretch, you increase your body’s ability to take in oxygen and rid itself of carbon dioxide, and this can improve your body’s ability to metabolize the food you eat.
 Over time, regular stretching can help facilitate weight loss when it is combined with a healthy diet.

 This health tip comes from ancient India and Ayurvedic tradition.
 It’s thought that drinking during a meal – whether you choose to drink wine, soda, tea, coffee, or even water – fills your stomach to excess, making it more difficult for your body to digest the food you consume.
 What’s more, water and other beverages dilute your stomach acids and digestive enzymes, which can lead to slower digestion and stomach upset.